os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 The dictionnary of the dynamic variables is then added to the inputs with the function `add_inputs`.

 The same thing can be done for outputs declaration and added to the outputs variables with the function `add_outputs`.

+NB: To make a default value for a variable effective, it must be updated using a specific function within setup_sos_disciplines.
+You need to use the update_default_variable function for this.
+Setting it directly via the add_inputs method will not work by design.

 ### Section 2.5 Test a SOSWrapp